 To trigger a search, you can select one or more check boxes in the left sidebar.
 It is possible to combine check boxes from different categories including bookmarks, associations or metadata attributes.
 There is also a check box for the global filter text input field located in the upper left corner of the dashboard (with an auto-complete feature to suggest keywords and entities).

-The search bar features a drop down menu for auto-completion, returning suggested keywords and entities.
 The system also supports typical wildcard characters, such as the asterisk (*) for representing any number of unknown characters and the question mark (?) for representing exactly one character.
 More specific search options including Boolean operators for source, location, date and other metadata elements are described in the advanced search section.

-Sources, Source Map.
 Please refer to the cross-media analysis document.

-Last major update with release 2013-06.2 (Eastern Fence Lizard).
+Last major update with release 2020-06 (Sagebrush Lizard).